The Power of the Reddit Community: Why Reddit Is Still King

 Community Notes: A Quiet Signal of Quality

-A unique feature of Reddit (and increasingly adopted elsewhere) is the idea of community notes comments that clarify, add context, or fact-check claims.
+A unique feature of Reddit (and increasingly adopted elsewhere) is community notes—comments that clarify, add context, or fact-check claims in real time.

 • A product is being reviewed